DavidCEllis/ducktools-classbuilder/README.md

 # Ducktools: Class Builder #

-`ducktools-classbuilder` is *the* Python package that will bring you the **joy** of writing... **functions that write object protocols**...
+`ducktools-classbuilder` is *the* Python package that will bring you the **joy** of writing... functions... that will bring back the **joy** of writing classes.

-Maybe that's just me.

-This module provides a toolkit for building class generators, for creating your own implementation of the same concept as `dataclasses` or `attrs`.
+Maybe.

+While `attrs` and `dataclasses` are class boilerplate generators, `ducktools.classbuilder` is intended to be a dataclasses-like generator.
+The goal is to handle some of the basic functions and to allow for flexible customization of both the field collection and the method generation.

-`ducktools.classbuilder` contains the tools for building a class generator and `ducktools.classbuilder.prefab` includes a prebuilt implementation from this base.
+`ducktools.classbuilder.prefab` includes a prebuilt implementation using these tools.

 ## Slot Class Usage ##

-The building toolkit does include a basic implementation that uses `__slots__` to define the fields by assigning a `SlotFields` instance.
+The building toolkit also includes a basic implementation that uses `__slots__` to define the fields by assigning a `SlotFields` instance.

 ```python